End-of-Life Issues and Care Planning

 Hospice Care Basics

-Like palliative care, hospice is often used as end-of-life care for seriously ill older adults or those with a short life expectancy.
+Like palliative care, hospice is often used as end-of-life care for seriously ill patients or those with a short life expectancy.

-Loved ones can struggle to make hospice and end-of-life decisions for older people, so it can give them peace of mind to have any end-of-life wishes listed clearly in legal documents.
+Loved ones can struggle to make hospice and end-of-life decisions for older people.
+It is helpful to give them peace of mind by having end-of-life wishes, such as a do not resuscitate (DNR) order, listed clearly in legal documents.

 Giving Decision-Making Power to Someone Else